Arizona Rep. Franks quits Congress after surrogacy remarks

 Franks' resignation is the third announced this week as sexual harassment allegations have embroiled Capitol Hill.
 Sen. Al Franken, D-Minn., announced on the Senate floor Thursday that he will leave office at the end of the year.
 And Rep. John Conyers, D-Mich., said Tuesday that he was stepping down immediately.
 Both resigned after being accused of sexual misconduct.

-The House Ethics Committee also announced on Thursday that it would resume investigating whether Rep. Blake Farenthold, R-Texas, who settled a $84,000 claim with his former communications director in 2015 for allegations of sexual harassment, discriminated against her because of her gender and created a hostile work environment.
+The House Ethics Committee also announced on Thursday that it would escalate investigating Rep. Blake Farenthold, R-Texas, who settled an $84,000 claim with his former communications director, Lauren Greene, in 2015.
+The settlement came after Greene accused Farenthold of sexual harassment, discriminating against her because of her gender and creating a hostile work environment.
 The Ethics Committee opened an investigation after the court case was settled in 2015 but the probe slowed because the committee was unable to obtain testimony from witnesses other than Farenthold.

+Les Alderman, Greene's attorney, told NBC News that Greene is now willing to appear before the Ethics Committee, which she hopes to do within the next two weeks.

 Farenthold said he was confident the matter would be "settled and resolved" after the investigation.